Enough-Software/enough_mail_app/README.md

 * Push changes to your personal repository: `git push origin`
 * Go to [enough_mail_app](https://github.com/enough-software/enough_mail_app/) and create a pull request.

+When you have compile problems this is usually due to not getting the latest version from git.
+Call `flutter pub upgrade` to ensure that you are on the latest version of all referenced projects.

 ## License
 `enough_mail_app` is licensed under the [GNU Public License 3.0 "GPL"](LICENSE).
 In a nutshell this means that you can play around as much as possible for private reasons, but that you need to publish your changes under the GPL, as soon as you the code commercially.